ethanlaj/capture-the-feather/README.md

 As a capture the flag platform, users will be able to sign up for the platform and try to complete cybersecurtity challenges created by an administrator.
 These challenges could range from simple web challenges to reverse engineering challenges.
 Users and admin will be able to keep track of who completes challenges the quickest and who has the most points.

+## Pre-Requisite for Hosting Containers

+If you plan to hold challenges that utilize containers, you'll need to ensure that you are running the application on a machine that has Kubernetes installed and setup.
+The currently only tested method is using Docker Desktop with Kubernetes enabled.
+You can find more information on how to set this up [here](https://docs.docker.com/desktop/kubernetes/).

 ## Hosting Instructions

 1. Clone the repository